brumik/ollama-obsidian-indexer/README.md

 ## Requirements:

-* ollama running on `localhost:11434` - read further: https://ollama.ai/
+* ollama running on `localhost:11434` (or other reachable url) - read further: https://ollama.ai/
 * you shoud have installed a model (like 'mistral')

 ## Manual run with python3